-We have built our commercial organization, including hiring individuals in commercial operations and sales and marketing, to support the commercial launch of Gvoke in the United States.
-Outside the United States we plan to pursue development and commercialization partnerships.
+We have built a commercial organization to support the commercialization of Gvoke in the United States.
+As noted above, outside the United States we may commercialize Ogluo with internal resources and/or pursue a commercialization partner in order to broaden the availability of Ogluo to more European countries.
 We currently contract with third parties for the manufacture, assembly, testing, packaging, storage and distribution of our products.

-Since our inception in 2005, we have devoted substantially all of our resources to research and development initiatives, undertaking preclinical studies of our product candidates, conducting clinical trials of our most advanced product candidates, organizing and staffing our company, raising capital and commercializing our first product, Gvoke.
+Since our inception in 2005, we have devoted substantially all of our resources to conducting research and development including preclinical studies of our product candidates and clinical trials of our most advanced product candidates, organizing and staffing our company, raising capital and commercializing our first product, Gvoke.